When you buy a car insurance policy, you'll usually have to fill in a bunch of information about yourself.

 We've written a guide about hidden fees in car insurance, including our top 10 tips on how to avoid being caught out.

 Sometimes it's cheaper to cancel your policy altogether and find a new one.

-So if you do move to a new address, or get married, and find that the price of your policy goes up massively after you tell your insurer, it’s worth seeing if you can get a better price elsewhere.
+So if you do move to a new address, or change job, and find that the price of your policy goes up massively after you tell your insurer, it's worth seeing if you can get a better price elsewhere.

-You’ll usually have to pay a fee for this, depending on how long is left on your policy.
-But once you’ve done the maths, you might find it’s worth it.
+You'll usually have to pay a cancellation fee, depending on how long is left on your policy.
+But once you've done the maths, you might find it's worth it.

 Our final bit of advice?
-Always read your policy document (yes, even the fine print).
-It’s boring stuff, but it’s important.
+Always read your policy documents (yes, even the fine print).
+It's boring stuff, but it's important.

 If you're in the first two weeks of your policy, you'll be in your cooling-off period.
 If your details change much while you're in the cooling-off period, you probably won't need to pay to make changes.